View the Oxford Owl website for helping your child read at home.

 These skills open the door to learning.
 We passionately believe in helping children to develop not only the technical skills, but we aim to instil a love for reading and writing.

-In order for us to teach the skills of reading, children in Reception and Key Stage One take part in daily phonics lessons.
+In order for us to teach the skills of reading, children in Reception and Year One take part in daily phonics lessons.
+In Year 2, the children will complete Phase Six before moving onto identifying spelling patterns.
 We follow the Letters and Sounds program.

 What is Letters and Sounds?

 ‘Letters and Sounds’ is a government published phonics scheme for the teaching and delivering of systematic phonics.
 Phonics is the building blocks that young children learn, to enable them to become fluent readers.

 ‘Letters and Sounds’ is split into 6 phases that are usually taught from nursery through to the end of Key Stage One.

 Phase 1: Children learn rhymes, keep rhythms and start to relate letter sounds to words (e.g. b for bag).

 Phase 2: Children learn initial letter sounds and begin to build CVC words such as big.

 Phase 3: Children learn all 44 phonemes and blend sounds to read and write words.